Financial-Times/origami-website/_posts/2020-06-01-newsletter.md

 With the update we're saving ~£5,000 per month.

-Shout out to Sam Parkinson for his help with this.
+Thank you Sam Parkinson for calculating the cost saving and helping this work get prioritised.

 ### A New Font Format